2026/27 AMCAS Application Guide (With Screenshots)

 • Withdrawn from AMCAS: You have withdrawn your AMCAS application.
 This step is final, so you are no longer eligible to apply for the current application year.

-What Information Can I Add After Submitting?
+What Can I Change After Submitting My AMCAS Application?

 • Letters of recommendation